nroovers/ChromeCastPlugin/README.md

 From the Loupedeck software you can map following actions to your Loupedeck device:

-- **Connect to Chromecast** - view the list of available chromecasts and connect to one
+- **Select Chromecast** - view the list of available chromecasts and connect to one
 - **Chromecast Volume** - to control the volume of the selected Chromecast
 - **Play Cast** - to play online media which is available via a public URL
 - **Stop Cast** - to stop an ongoing cast